speterlin/speterlin-stocks/README.md

 import speterlin_stocks.module1 as stocks
 ```

-For the following calls set up your Python virtual environment shell and import packages like in [quant-trading#Python script for Stocks](https://github.com/speterlin/quant-trading?tab=readme-ov-file#python-script-for-stocks-programsstocksstocks_alpaca_your_usernamepy)
+For the following calls set up your Python virtual environment shell (where you quant trade or analyze stocks) and import packages like in [quant-trading#Another Python script for Stocks](https://github.com/speterlin/quant-trading?tab=readme-ov-file#another-python-script-for-stocks-with-ai-trading-programsstocksstocks_tngaia_alpaca_your_other_usernamepy)

 ## Get and analyze your saved Portfolio